 In a roaming performance, Tigre Bailando will bring to life a mystical being as he meanders The Fields and transcends the veil to walk among Wonderers.
 The multi-disciplinary artist, whose work spans visual, ritual and performative arts, will draw on the deep reservoirs of mystery and magic to impregnate the world and beings that surround us.
-Both tenderly curious and elegantly aloof, his works are known to move through the world with an enigmatic grace – a concept that he will evolve in The Fields.
+Both tenderly curious and elegantly aloof, his works are known to move with an enigmatic grace – a concept he will evolve in The Fields.

 Angel of Southeast

 The traditional Thai belief of spirits in nature inspired Kitti Sangkaew to interpret the concept of a land guardian into a spirited sculpture.
 Having watched over our land in years past, the whimsical entity has moved into our new home to stand sentry among the trees at Wonder Garden.
 With raised arms, she beckons all Wonderers into the wellness area where seekers are invited to connect with their inner Axis Mundi.
-Discover their divine purpose while bathing yourself in a lavender scented elixir.
+Discover your divine purpose while bathing yourself in a lavender scented elixir.
 This aromatherapy treatment will bring comfort to your mental, energetic and physical state so that you can go forth and be wild all over again.

 Bond by ZIEGHT

 The fifth iteration of Wonderfruit also marks the fifth light installation created by ZIEGHT in The Fields.